Kaposi's sarcoma (KS) is a rare type of soft tissue sarcoma. A soft tissue sarcoma is a type of cancer.

 Kaposi's sarcoma (KS) develops from cells called endothelial cells, which line the blood and lymph vessels.
 It is most commonly found on the skin, but it can also affect the inside of the body, such as the lymph nodes, lungs, bowel, liver and spleen.
 KS growths are also called lesions or tumours.

-KS develops in a different way to many other types of cancers.
-Most cancers begin in one place in the body and may then spread to other places.
+KS develops in a different way from other types of cancer.
+Most cancers begin in one place in the body and may then spread to other parts of the body (metastasise).
 KS can start in several areas of the body at the same time.

 Not everyone infected with HHV8 gets KS.
-So it is thought that there are other factors involved.
-Scientists agree that having a weakened immune system or certain types of infections along with HHV8, also play a part in a person developing KS.
+It is thought that there are other factors involved.
+Scientists agree that having a weakened immune system or certain types of infection along with HHV8, also play a part in a person developing KS.

-The signs and symptoms are different, depending on whether you have external KS on the skin, or KS inside the body.
-Lesions on the skin are more common than internal lesions inside of the body.
+The signs and symptoms are different, depending on whether you have external KS on the skin or KS inside the body.
+Lesions on the skin are more common than internal lesions inside the body.

 Kaposi's sarcoma of the skin

-These nodules or lesions on the skin usually start out very small and flat.
+Lesions on the skin usually start out very small and flat.
 They do not cause any pain or itching and seem harmless.
-They look quite like a bruise, but do not lose their colour when pressed, as a bruise does.
+They look like a bruise but do not lose their colour when pressed, as a bruise does.

-As they grow, they might start to stick up above the surrounding skin and grow into each other giving the appearance of patchwork.
+As they grow, they might start to stick up above the surrounding skin and grow into each other.
 The lesions might be in different colours such as brown, blue, red or deep purple.